 A weak main dramatic question

-The audience needs to know what needs to happen for the story to reach a satisfying conclusion.
+The audience must know what needs to happen for the story to reach a satisfying conclusion.
 If they don’t, they will feel lost and/or bored.

 In Little Miss Sunshine, the question posed at the end of the first act is, will Olive make it to the competition and will she win?
 In a body-swap comedy (pick one), it is, what will it take for the two people who’ve swapped bodies to swap back into their own bodies?
 In Star Wars, it is will Luke/Rey defeat The Empire/whatever The Empire is called in the new movies?